 - Nihao, Moon!: Chinese mission uses Russian developments to study the Moon

-- Space on the back burner: Russian missions to the Moon and Venus have been postponed
+- Space in the long box: Russian missions to the Moon and Venus have been postponed

 Now on home